michaeltrefry/Yapplr/README.md

 - **Messaging Privacy**: Blocked users cannot send messages to each other
 - **Message Notifications**: Real-time unread message badges on Messages tab and conversation list
 - **Enhanced Conversation UI**: Bold text and background highlights for unread conversations
-- **Real-time Notifications**: Firebase-powered instant push notifications for all social interactions with production-ready authentication
+- **Platform-Optimized Notifications**: Intelligent notification system that uses the best provider for each platform
+  - **Web/Desktop**: SignalR real-time WebSocket notifications for instant delivery while browsing
+  - **Mobile**: Firebase push notifications for battery-efficient delivery even when app is closed
+  - **Automatic Detection**: Platform detection automatically selects the optimal notification provider
 - **Comprehensive Notifications**: Complete notification system for mentions, likes, reposts, follows, and comments with real-time red badge indicators
 - **Comment Notifications**: Instant notifications when someone comments on your posts with smart duplicate prevention (no double notifications when mentioned)
 - **Follow Notifications**: Get notified when someone starts following you with direct navigation to their profile